Your web browser is outdated and may be insecure

 The NMC Fitness to Practise Careline is available, free of charge, to anyone who needs emotional support and practical advice while going through the fitness to practise process.

-As part of their investigation the NMC will want to speak to other people who may be able to help.
+As part of an investigation the NMC will want to speak to other people who may be able to help.
 If you're contacted by the NMC to be a witness, you'll be asked to provide an account of what is being investigated by the NMC or to provide documentation or other information that may help.
 You could be contacted by an investigator from the NMC or a legal firm acting on its behalf.

 Our guidance for witnesses outlines the support the RCN can offer you.